Delica Advanced HITS Detection

 A micro-embolus is a tiny particle, often a blood clot, that travels through the bloodstream and becomes temporarily lodged within small vessels.
 When such a particle passes through the sample volume of a Transcranial Doppler (TCD) system, it produces a micro embolic signal (MES) — a short, high-intensity burst within the Doppler spectrum.
 Micro-emboli can originate from active embolic sources such as ulcerated carotid plaques or infected cardiac valves.
 These small emboli often precede larger “macro-emboli”, which may obstruct blood flow and cause Transient Ischemic Attacks (TIAs) or strokes.
 The presence of asymptomatic MES is considered one of the most important indicators of imminent stroke risk.
 Therefore, MES detection has become an essential tool in the prevention of TIAs and strokes.
 Transcranial Doppler ultrasound (TCD) is a highly sensitive, non-invasive, and safe method for detecting emboli in the cerebral circulation.
 During a typical examination, the middle cerebral arteries are monitored for approximately 30 minutes using 1.6/2 MHz transducers fixed securely with a headband.
 MES appear as short-lasting intensity increases in the Doppler velocity spectrum and produce characteristic “whistling,” “chirping,” or “clicking” sounds as they pass through the sample volume [1].
 This unique sound pattern is caused by the regular zero-crossings of the embolic audio signal compared with the surrounding Doppler background [2].

-For a detailed explanation of the fundamentals of TCD embolus detection, click the Lectures and Fundamental here.
+For more details of the fundamentals of TCD embolus detection,

 Delica TCD and Emboli Detection